pt-pintereach5/back-end/README.md

 GET /api/articles/:id/categories
 Allows you to see all the categories that an article belongs too.
 Also requires a valid JSON web token.

+POST /api/articles/:id
+Allows you to assign an article to a category.
+Requires you to provide an existing category.
+Also requires a valid JSON web token.

+GET /api/categories
+Allows you to see all categories.
+Also requires a valid JSON web token.

+POST /api/categories
+Allows you to create a new category.
+Requires you to provide a category name, or category as it is called in the database.
+Also requires a valid JSON web token.